matthewarmstr/ECS-171-Project/README.md

 ### Comparison Model 1

 The first comparison model used to find the fitting conditions followed the basis of our initial model but with a lower complexity.
 This was a 3-layer neural network with 16, 15, and 34 nodes.
-Again, it included the ReLU activation function as part of its hidden layers, and the softmax activation function in its output layer.
-This model was given the same testing and training data as the initial model, and was fit with 50 epochs.
+Again, it included the ReLU activation function as part of its hidden layers, along with the softmax activation function in its output layer.
+This model was given the same testing and training data as the initial model and was fit with 50 epochs.
 The final cross-entropy loss was about 43.7%.
 Precision, recall, and F1 scores were calculated for each type of IoT traffic intrusion.
 Training and testing metrics are shown below.

 |                | Training             | Testing              | Training - Testing   |
 |----------------|----------------------|----------------------|----------------------|